June 4, 2015 -- plan ahead! Save up for the trip. Let me know if you are interested in going!

 species of all types, dominated by figs, avocados, etc.

-Lodging and meals at a private home.
-Conversations with
+Lodging and meals at a rooming house at the entrance to

 Osa (Corcovado): tropical rain forest with Amazonian affinities - including legumes, brazilnut family, Bombacaceae etc etc - hike into the national park along the beach with a guide and camp on the beach, explore the forest from the beach.